AirgoAtlasAI/atlasai/README.md

 ## Unlocking the Potential of Fiber-Reinforced Thermoplastics

-The growing demand for sustainable and high-performance engineering polymers has led to the development of injection molded (Short/Long) Fiber Reinforced Thermoplastics (FRT).
-FRT represents a vital segment within the development of environmentally sustainable engineering plastics, poised to supplant metals in heavy-duty components, applied in aerospace, automotive, electronics etc.
+The growing demand for sustainable and high-performance engineering polymers has led to the development of injection molded (Short/Long) Fiber Reinforced Thermoplastics Composites.
+FRTP represents a vital segment within the development of environmentally sustainable engineering plastics, poised to supplant metals in heavy-duty components, applied in aerospace, automotive, electronics etc.

 **Why Replace Metals with Fibre Reinforced Thermoplastics?**

 ![img_why_replace_metal_with_FRT](assets/images/why_replace_metal_with_FRT.png)

+FRTP composites are at the forefront of the metal replacement revolution, offering a transformative alternative for industries under pressure to reduce weight and environmental impact.
+Where traditional metals face limitations—such as susceptibility to fatigue, oxidation, or excessive energy consumption in production—FRTP delivers comparable (or superior) mechanical performance with added benefits like vibration damping and electrical insulation.

-## The Challenge with Designing FRT Heavy-duty Components
+## The Challenge with Designing FRTP Heavy-duty Components

 Even though this class of reinforced polymers have been utilized in the industry for decades, their full potential has been hindered by conventional CAE simulation methods' inability to accurately simulate their material behavior on components level.
 This limitation has confined their application primarily to less demanding secondary structures.